velatech/java-interview-assignment/README.md

 - Software patterns
 - Performance and number of requests to the 3rd Party API
 - Unit tests.
+- Create a simple UI for the endpoints and display the output properly.

 Create a repository on github for code and make frequent commit as you develop your API.
 ##### Goodluck